danbz/aesthetic-programming/source/10-MachineUnlearning/Readme.md

 ## Between input and output

 We have briefly touched on machine learning, but let's clarify what it actually entails.
 In a contemporary context, it refers to various techniques of "data-handling,"[^samuel1] or, more precisely, statistics and data analysis.
 It is commonly described by three components: input, modelling (or learning), and output.
 Usually, a large amount of data is needed to be collected, parsed and cleaned.[^shit] Data cleansing is a term often used in computer or data science to describe the process of preparing data (data can consist of texts, video, images, gestures, etc.) to be input data by adjusting data inconsistency in terms of removing or modifying data that is irrelevant, duplicated, or improperly formatted.
 These various data preparation processes involve decision-making in terms of identifying and accessing the datasets, and how to structure the raw data, and deal with inconsistencies.
-If the data originates in different places, then the question arises of how to normalize the data to structure a cohesive dataset.[^papa] As in Chapter 4, "Data Capture," we can already see how this process is fraught with problems concerning what gets included and excluded, and how this is decided and effected, and by whom.
+If the data originates in different places, then the question arises of how to normalize the data to structure a cohesive dataset.[^papa] As in Chapter 4, "Data capture," we can already see how this process is fraught with problems concerning what gets included and excluded, and how this is decided and effected, and by whom.
 Rather than simply a means to an end, the dataset becomes a hugely significant cultural object that we need to understand better.[^dataset]

 <div class="section exercise" markdown="true">
 ## Exercise in class